stevenyang08/portfolio/README.md

 # Kelsonic
-## Ruby on Rails web developer in San Francisco
-### Welcome
+### Welcome to the portfolio website of Kelson Adams

 Welcome to my portfolio website!
 After graduating from John Cabot University in Rome, Italy with degrees in International Affairs and International Business, I soon started getting into programming.

-Currently, I am a junior web developer that is attending Dev Bootcamp in San Francisco.
+Currently, I am a junior web developer attending Dev Bootcamp in San Francisco.
-While I am only on the first week of DBC, I have followed several Udemy online bootcamps for both Ruby on Rails and Unity/C# programming.
+While I am only on the first week of DBC, I have followed several Udemy online bootcamps for Ruby on Rails programming.

 ### Connect